A

 Norway at the island of Sørøya has been known for a long time at the

 famous carvings at Lake Onega.
+See information box below:

-Furthermore some of the images at Lake
+carving images at Lake Onega

-ocean, not at Lake Onega, as if they were picturing last summer's
+at Lake Onega, as if they

-there, the reminisced about their other home, their winter home.
+reminisced about their other home, their winter home.

 In the annual cycle of nomadic